 There’s the River Tweed of course (where more than 15,000 salmon can be caught each year), but the south is also home to the River Nith and the River Annan, both of which are highly productive in salmon.
 There is also the River Stinchar which is one of the best Ayrshire salmon rivers and it has some excellent fly water.
 Others worth mentioning are Whiteadder, Bladnoch, Border Esk, Ettrick, Teviot, Cree, Girvan and Doon.

-If you’d like to visit Scotland on a fishing holiday then do get in touch with us and we can start planning your perfect visit.
-You can see other activities you could do on your holiday here.
+If you’d like to visit Scotland on a fishing vacation then do get in touch with us and we can start planning your perfect visit.
+You can see other activities you could do on your vacation here.

 Please will you tell me the 2023 dates for salmon fishing on the river Tilt in Perthshire.

 Thank you in anticipation.

 Dear Roy, thank you for your comment.
 The season on the River Tilt is from April through to mid October however, the salmon are best from July to October.
 I hope that helps.
 Best wishes.
 Annabel